chehrynets-anzhelika/test-task/README.md

 npm run clear
 ```

-Follow [this link](https://www.figma.com/file/jGCCcfdvsxo3tYTdlApR1i/Veggie-boost?type=design&node-id=93-32&mode=design&t=OiNT860rHyhDFilJ-0) to see the project reference.
+Follow <a href="https://www.figma.com/file/jGCCcfdvsxo3tYTdlApR1i/Veggie-boost?type=design&node-id=93-32&mode=design&t=OiNT860rHyhDFilJ-0" target="_blank">this link</a> to see the project reference.

-Follow [this link](https://chehrynets-anzhelika.github.io/veggieboost/) to see the project deployment.
+Follow <a href="https://chehrynets-anzhelika.github.io/veggieboost/" target="_blank">this link</a> to see the project deployment.